Characters: The Amazing Spider-Man Series

 - Adaptation Dye-Job: In the comics she's platinum blonde, in the film she has brown hair.
 Of course, in the comics, her blonde hair is also a wig.

-- Dark Chick: Subverted - given that she's the girlfriend and assistant to the main villain of the second film, it seems as though she would fit the mold.
+- Dark Chick: Subverted - given that she's the assistant of the main villain of the second film, it seems as though she would fit the mold.
 However, she doesn't do anything evil, and only tries to help Harry get better.

 - Demoted to Extra: Black Cat is a pretty iconic character in the comics, but Felicia appears only in one of the films with a minor role and does not show up as her masked identity.